mobile app bar

 NASCAR Cup Series driver Jimmie Johnson (84) during testing at Phoenix Raceway.

-Sure, the New Zealand driver has somewhat taken the Cup Series by storm with four road course wins and a runner-up in only 35 starts.
-But when asked if SVG is the greatest road course driver in NASCAR history, Johnson demurred.
+Sure, the New Zealand driver has somewhat taken the Cup Series by storm with four road course wins and a runner-up finish in only 35 starts.
+SVG, who won in Mexico, Chicago, and Sonoma, currently sits 26th in the season’s standings.

 “It’s tough to put that label on a guy two seasons into driving stock cars,” Johnson said earlier this week when NASCAR announced a street race next year in Johnson’s native San Diego.
 “But the conversation is warranted.
 I think time will tell.
 He is in another stratosphere compared to road course racers.”

-Since retiring as a driver, Gordon, who turns 54 on August 4, has gone on to become second-in-command to team owner Rick Hendrick, and could eventually take over for the now 76-year-old Mr. H., once he ultimately retires.
+Since retiring as a driver, Gordon, who turns 54 on August 4, has gone on to become second-in-command to team owner Rick Hendrick, and could eventually take over for the now 76-year-old Mr. H., once he retires.

-“Seeing him up against Tony Stewart at his peak, that would have been an interesting time to see peak to peak,” Johnson said.
-“Even Jeff Gordon.
-We’ve had drivers go on a run on road courses in the past.
+“Seeing him up against Tony Stewart at his peak, that would have been an interesting time to see peak to peak.
+Even Jeff Gordon.
+We’ve had drivers go on a run on road courses in the past,” Johnson said.

-“Fastest guy to be in a car, in a Cup car, that conversation is timely.
+“Fastest guy to be in a car, in a Cup car — that conversation is timely.
 Greatest of all time, we need more sample sets to choose from.”

-That’s Johnson, Mr. Astute and Mr. Measured.
+That’s Johnson, Mr. Astute, and Mr. Measured.
+And much unlike Kyle Petty.

-Kyle Petty: SVG has a long way to be a GOAT
+Petty: SVG has a long way to be a GOAT

-Another longtime NASCAR observer, former Cup driver and current analyst Kyle Petty, is a bit more skeptical of van Gisbergen’s overall ability, not just his road racing prowess.
+Another longtime NASCAR observer, former Cup driver and current analyst Petty, is a bit more skeptical of van Gisbergen’s overall ability, not just his road racing prowess.

-“He is the greatest of the moment in road racing,” Petty said of SVG.
-“We can’t say anything else.
-Let’s go all the way back to the 60s.
+“He [SVG] is the greatest of the moment in road racing.
+We can’t say anything else.
+Let’s go all the way back to the ’60s.
 Dan Gurney came into the sport and showed people how to run the road courses.
 Then along comes Tim Richmond.
-Then along comes AJ Allmendinger and Marcos Ambrose.
+Then along comes AJ Allmendinger and Marcos Ambrose,” Petty said.

 Post Edited By:Abhishek Ramesh